Answers to Common EB-5 Visa Investor Questions

 How long can I expect to wait for my EB-5 Green Card?

-Previously, EB-5 processing times have been unreliable.
+Previously, EB-5 processing times have been inconsistent.
 Prior to the pandemic, USCIS reported an average processing time of 14.2 months for EB-5 petitions.
-However, several factors indicate that USCIS is likely to process EB-5 petitions more expeditiously in the future.
+However, USCIS in 2024 is processing EB-5 petitions faster than in recent years.
+Rural petitions have been processed in fewer than 3 months.

 Firstly, USCIS has implemented various measures to enhance the efficiency and timeliness of the EB-5 adjudication process.
 This includes streamlining procedures, improving digital systems, and allocating additional resources to handle the growing number of petitions.